gcgarner/IOTstack/README.md

 # IOTstack
-docker stack for getting started on IOT on the Raspberry PI
+Docker stack for getting started on IOT on the Raspberry PI

 This Docker stack consists of:
   * nodered